Atlas of Bahá’í Houses of Worship

 House of Worship in New Delhi, India

-As of 2023, thirteen Houses of Worship have been built around the world, including eight continental, one national and three local Houses of Worship.
+As of 2024, fourteen Houses of Worship have been built around the world, including eight continental, one national and three local Houses of Worship.
 One House of Worship, that of 'Ishqabad (aka Ashgabat, Turkmenistan) was demolished in 1963, fifteen years after it suffered structural damage in a major earthquake.
 Bahá’í communities own many properties where Houses of Worship remain to be constructed as the Bahá’í community grows and develops further.
 Several Houses of Worship are currently under construction.

 Locations of Bahá'í Houses of Worship in the world.